 If you ever want to reach out or share on any level, I would love that.
 My email is mel@melaniecurtis.com.
 I welcome your thoughts, feedback, questions, or even connection for no particular reason, anytime.

-Thank you for your faith in me to take a chance on this booknd thank you for making the effort for yourself to level-up your life by being open to what new insight you might discover in doing this cool exercise.
+Thank you for your faith in me to take a chance on this book, and thank you for making the effort for yourself to level-up your life by being open to what new insight you might discover in doing this cool exercise.

 Enjoy, my friends!